This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “And you know this how?”

-“I ran into him at the Sigma Beta Pi party last night and he talked my ear off about how much he misses you.
+“I ran into him at the Sigma Beta Pi party last night and he told me how much he misses you.
 All he wants is another chance,” she whined as Capri stood unimpressed with her hands on her hips.

 An unexpected knock at their front door caused her to jump while Nia’s smile stretched wider.
-Capri huffed in frustration at the sight of her ex-boyfriend, grinning in greeting with flowers in hand, dressed to the nines and doused in pungent cologne that made her eyebrows shoot to her hairline.
-It was obvious he was trying to put his best foot forward, but Capri was familiar with his charmer act and refused to fall victim to it again.
+Capri huffed in frustration at the sight of her ex-boyfriend, grinning in greeting with flowers in hand, dressed to the nines, and doused in pungent cologne that made her eyebrows shoot to her hairline.

 “Mornin’, darlin’,” he beamed.
 “You look beautiful.”